China tour, Shanghai to Beijing

 We prefer that our passengers don’t purchase plastic water bottles, however any bottles that are purchased are given to the community of waste collectors who rely on this for an income.

 Wherever possible we take local transport in China.
 This means anything from public bus, trolley bus, tram or subway.
 We also have the opportunity to explore on bikes and on foot and travel overland on all our basix trips.

 The list of ways we help the local community:

-- When taking trains we travel 2nd or 3rd class (hard sleeper) which is the way the majority of locals travel - this gives us maximum chance to meet and share stories, food, games and the journey with local travelers
+We will travel by trail and stay in the 2nd or 3rd class to give the maximum opportunity to meet other people, share stories, food, games and the journey with local travelers.

 After the closure of the Simatai section of the wall last year we needed to look for a new route.
 This has meant that we are now able to stay in a family run guesthouse in a nearby village rather than in a YHA hostel.
-The facilities are basic (expect simple shared showers and squat toilets outside of the rooms) but we can be assured of great local hospitality and a welcome night sleeping out in the fresh countryside air!
+We can be assured of great local hospitality and a welcome night sleeping out in the fresh countryside air!
 Most travelers will choose to eat dinner and breakfast at the guesthouse (not included) to sample great local produce and delicious home style cooking.